Dhanvantree

 Introduction

 Gilt funds in India represent a unique category of debt mutual funds focusing on government securities.
 These funds prioritise safety over high returns, offering a secure investment option.
-Here, we’ll explore the features, types, risks, and potential returns of Gilt Funds.
+Here, we’ll explore the features, types, risks, and potential returns.

 What are Gilt Funds?